0xN1nja/Dog-Cat-Classifier-Using-CNN-TensorFlow/README.md

 # Dog/Cat Classifier
 A Model To Predict Dog/Cat.
-Got 83% Accuracy And 65% Validation Accuracy (Because Of Overfitting)
+Achieved 95.62% Accuracy And 79.73% Validation Accuracy (Because Of Overfitting)
 # Author
 Abhimanyu Sharma, https://github.com/0xN1nja
 # How To Use This Model